Here are some of the questions we're asked most often about our work and our resources for students.

 To be an examiner, you do not need 'qualifications' as such.
 We do require experience in relevant areas such as media regulation, law, the film or related industries, and child development - and many examiners over the years have had backgrounds in teaching, law, social work, the film industry and journalism.
 Once hired, examiners receive detailed and extensive training.
 Some examiners have linguistic skills (especially languages such as Hindi and Tamil) which is particularly valuable as we regularly receive works in these languages.
 Examiner positions are advertised in the national newspapers.

-Examiners watch around five or six hours of material a day, but there is not really a typical day as what we watch completely depends on what is submitted by distributors.
+Examiners watch material and write reports and BBFCinsight for around seven hours a day, but there is not really a typical day as what we watch completely depends on what is submitted by distributors.
 Our work is allocated randomly so we could be viewing anything from the latest blockbuster to episodes of 1960s or 1970s TV series due for DVD release.

 Once we have finished watching the day’s viewing we will log their views, and recommend a category (after re-watching or discussing any more contentious moments) in a concise reports highlighting the key issues.
 We also write BBFCinsight, a concise line of information which gives the public a clear idea of the reason a work has received a particular rating and for cinema works a more detailed explanation of the decision designed to help people, especially parents, make an informed decision about what they view.